 What to avoid

-- Tone-on-tone colour palettes (e.g. navy on blue)
+- Tone-on-tone colours (e.g. navy on blue)

 - Pale colours on white backgrounds